NathanJang/dotdev-2018-communications-app/README.md

 Thank you for applying to be a .dev exec!
 Before your interview, please complete the following task so we can get a better feel for your writing style:

 *One week from now, we will have a guest speaker from Groupon coming to speak about UX design of the Groupon platform.
-Food is provided.
+Food is provided, and the venue has been booked.
 The event is open to everyone, and we want as many people to come as possible, but RSVP is required. **With this goal in mind, draft an email to the .dev mailing list.***

 Submit your response by editing [`email.md`][email.md] and submitting a GitHub pull request.
 An easy way to do this on GitHub can be found [here][PR guide].
 You may format your email using [Markdown][Markdown].